Our Future Path! A plan for a better world!

 Skills and Pay

 As our society continues to grow more complex and globalized, so does the job market.
 Job skills that were once prized are no longer needed.
-Many of today’s best paying jobs require years of specialized training, but do not have any guaranty that there will be enough jobs available that utilize the skills that people have learned.
+Many of today’s best paying jobs require years of specialized training, but do not have any guaranty that there will be enough jobs available that utilize the skills that we have learned.

 Supply and Demand